 - Arracacha: This root vegetable grows in the Andes and belongs to the carrot family.
 It has white flesh with purple streaks and a nutty flavor.
 It is often cooked like potatoes or made into flour or chips.

-- Parsnips: These are not white carrots but another root vegetable that looks very similar.
+- Parsnips: These are not white carrots but other root vegetable that looks very similar.
 They have white flesh with a woody core and a spicy-sweet flavor.
 They are often roasted or mashed with butter.

 White Carrots vs. Parsnips: Dispelling the Confusion